korcena/velaris/README.md

 - **Answer messenger birds** — when an agent requests a file/command permission or asks a clarifying question, a gold bird indicator appears on its house and in the Messenger Roost.
 Approve, reject, or reply; execution resumes immediately.
-- **See the city** — the dashboard plots every house as a lit building on a night skyline: pulsing windows while planning, chimney smoke while working, a wing-flapping bird while awaiting your answer, and a fireworks burst when a quest completes.
+- **See the city** — the **Map** page renders every house as a shaded castle on a full-screen night map: the first house sits at the city heart and new houses spread outward in rings.
+Drag to pan, wheel or buttons to zoom, click a castle to visit its house.
+Windows pulse while planning, chimneys smoke while working, a wing-flapping messenger bird appears while awaiting your answer, and a fireworks burst celebrates each completed quest.
 - **Inspect results** — each house has a workspace panel with live usage stats, a structured activity timeline, agent chat, and per-quest results including rendered diffs of the files the agent changed.